Pmcslarrow/Pmcslarrow.github.io/portfolio/content/projects/4_dl_hw4.md

 ## Note to reader

-*I do not include code snippets as this was an assignment for my deep learning course at Northwestern and I don't want future students copying it.
+*I do not include large code snippets as this was an assignment for my deep learning course at Northwestern and I don't want future students copying it.
 It exists in a private repo of mine containing my school assignments.
 I will try to do my best to illustrate the work I did with fewer code examples*

 ## Overview